srcfl/srcful-documentation/docs/developer/auth.md

    - External application's private key remains in the external application
    - User's private key remains in the SEA
    - Bifrost only handles public keys and signed tokens
+5. **No tokens Saved**: Bifrost does only save metadata regarding the delegate token, not the token itself.
+It is the responsibility of the external application to maintain its delegate token and private key.

 ## API Endpoints